v-chores/v-chores/README.md

 VChores is an app for Vassar Student to post and exchange petty work on-campus.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Social Networking / Job Listing
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Users can request "personal services" (i.e. haircuts, nails, sowing, etc) and connect with a "Professional" - those who can provide those services.
+The user can then decide to message this person and sign up for an appointment.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any Vassar Student could choose to use this app - preferrably those who either can provide or need different services.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on their urgency for the services or if they want to make a quick buck.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First we would start with just Vassar students who need different favors/services.
+However, this can be scaled into different universities, communities, and towns.

 ## Product Spec
 ### 1. User Stories (Required and Optional)